Mr-Cricket/tiktok-automation-bot/README.md

 **4. Stopping the Bot:**

 To stop all running bots, simply go to the terminal window where the script is running and press `Ctrl+C`.

+## 🛠️ Troubleshooting
+**Problem: `Permission Denied` Error During Installation**

+If you see an error message like `OSError: [Errno 13] Permission denied` when running `pip install`, it means your command prompt doesn't have the necessary rights to save files.

+Solution: Run as Administrator

+**Close** your current Command Prompt window.

+Go to your Windows Start Menu and type `cmd`.

+**Right-click** on "Command Prompt" in the search results.

+Select **"Run as administrator"**.

+In the new administrator Command Prompt, navigate back to your project folder (`cd tiktok-automation-bot`), activate the virtual environment (`venv\Scripts\activate`), and then run the `pip install -r requirements.txt` command again.
+It will work this time.

 ## ⚖️ Disclaimer
 This project is for educational purposes only.
 Automating user interactions can be against the terms of service of many platforms, including TikTok.
 Use this software responsibly and at your own risk.
 The developers of this project are not responsible for any account suspension or other consequences that may arise from its use.
 Don't be stupid cunts, you wankers.